odinuv/web/en/apv/walkthrough/database/index.md

 INSERT INTO location (name, city, street_name) VALUES ('La Tour Eiffel', 'Paris', 'Avenue Gustave Eiffel')
 {% endhighlight %}

+The order of inserted values must match the order of column names, this (obviously?) means that there must be same number of items in the column list and value list.
 Try to run the query yourself in Adminer:

 ![Screenshot -- Run SQL query](/en/apv/walkthrough/database/run-query.png)